- About Us

 We seek to treat everyone fairly and consistently, creating a workplace and business environment that is open, transparent and trusted.
 Our policies and procedures relating to the Modern Slavery Act are in line with our culture and values.

 GTIL is a private company limited by guarantee, incorporated in England and Wales.
-It is the coordinating entity for a network of independently owned and managed accounting and consulting firms based in more than 130 countries.
+It is the coordinating entity for a network of independently owned and managed accounting and consulting firms based around the world.
 Each member firm is a separate legal entity and membership in the global organisation does not make GTIL or any of its member firms responsible for the services or activities of other member firms.

 GTIL has a number of procedures to address modern slavery risk: